 Dynamic range expands automatically when you update the raw data to the range.
-It is so irritating to insert separate formula for the newly updated data, rather we may utilize dynamic range through using the OFFSET function efficiently.
+It is so irritating to insert separate formulas for the newly updated data, rather we may utilize dynamic range by using the OFFSET function efficiently.

 In this article, I’ll discuss the ways to apply the OFFSET function in dynamic range and dynamic named range also for multiple columns.
 Later, I’ll show the INDEX MATCH function as an effective alternative.

 How to Enter a Formula in Excel

 Do you know how can we insert a formula in Excel?

 Entering a formula in the Excel formula bar is quite a simple task.

 First, you have to select a blank cell where you want to show the output.
 Then input an equal sign (=).
 And then insert the formula with proper parenthesis.
 Finally, press Enter.

 Furthermore, you have to use $ (dollar sign) for using any cell or cell range as an absolute cell reference.